 and instead focus on the personal story of the greatest

-tragedy in Greenlandic maritime history, told by the grandson
+tragedy in Greenlandic maritime history, told by a close relative

 of one of the people who lost their lives.
+This is a story of sorrow, perseverance, and hope.
 This is a story that

 needs to be told and remembered.